July 28, 2022 4 min read

 Boom signals tell the crane operator how to maneuver the boom.

-Raise Boom - The signal person is to extend one arm horizontally and with a closed fist point the thumb up.
+Raise Boom Hand Signal - The signal person is to extend one arm horizontally and with a closed fist point the thumb up.
 This will tell the operator to raise the boom.

 Raise Boom Hand Signal For Crane Operators

-Lower Boom - The signal person is to extend one arm horizontally and with a closed fist point the thumb down.
+Lower Boom Hand Signal - The signal person is to extend one arm horizontally and with a closed fist point the thumb down.
 This will tell the operator to lower the boom.

 Lower Boom Hand Signal For Crane Operators

-Swing Boom - Extend one arm out horizontally with their index finger pointing out in the direction the signal person wants the boom to swing.
+Swing Boom Hand Signal - Extend one arm out horizontally with your index finger pointing out in the direction the signal person wants the boom to swing.

 Swing Boom Hand Signal For Crane Operators

-Extend Boom - Place your hands in front of your waist in a fist and point only your thumbs outwards.
+Extend Boom Hand Signal - Place your hands in front of your waist in a fist and point only your thumbs outwards.
 This will tell the crane operator to extend or lengthen the boom.

 Exten Boom Hand Signal For Crane Operators